pepstock-org/Charba/readme.md

  * manage new legend title into `HtmlLegend` plugin.
    * add `HtmlLegendTitleCallback` callback to apply a custom legend title in HTML.
    * rename `HtmlLegendTextCallback` callback to `HtmlLegendItemCallback`.
+ * add the selected value of the scale by the click event into the `AxisClickEvent` class.

 ### Development